 The London Borough of Ealing is an area in West London.
 Ealing actually encompasses many different areas, such as, West Ealing, South Ealing, Northfields, Ealing Broadway, Ealing Common, and Hanwell.

 Ealing has superb transport links to and from central London as well as to and from Heathrow.
 Ealing is served by various different tube stops on a number of different lines.
-A wealth of Bus routes run through Ealing, to places such as Shepherd's Bush, Uxbridge and Golder's Green to name but a few.
+A wealth of bus routes run through Ealing, to places such as Shepherd's Bush, Uxbridge and Golder's Green to name a few.

 In terms of housing, Ealing has it all, from reasonably priced studio flats, to luxurious six bedroomed houses with gardens so big they could be easily mistaken for fields.

 For those who want to be near the centre of everything, Ealing Broadway is the place for you.
 A large shopping centre is home to all the shops you could need and Ealing Broadway station provides the means to travel into central London for a shopping spree when the budget allows.

 West Ealing is also served by a local library, perfect for families with children who need access to books for school.

 South Ealing is located ten minutes walk away from Ealing Broadway station.
 It contains many charming pubs such as the Ealing Park Tavern, a wonderful gastro pub which has been praised in many good pub guides.

 Northfields and Hanwell sit next to each other.
 Both are served by the Piccadilly line of the London underground which serves such parts of London as Leicster Square and Covent Garden.
 Both areas have many local pubs which serve a good selection of beers and wines from around the world.

 History of Ealing